themepaste/admin-safety-guard/readme.txt

 ---

 == Changelog ==

+= 1.1.4 =
+* [new] - [New] All Pro features are now available in the free version.
+* [New] - Added a Purchase / Upgrade button to allow users to unlock premium support and future enhancements.
+* [Improved] - Updated plugin UI and feature visibility for better clarity between free and premium offerings.
+* [Improved] - Minor UX and performance optimisations.
+* [Fixed] - Small stability issues and internal clean-ups.

 = 1.1.3 =
 * Fixed an issue where OTP-verified logins could result in session cookies instead of persistent cookies.